-It depends on the symbiotic connection earthworms and microorganisms. amongst Vermifilters provide an aerobic environment and wet substrate that encourages small scale living beings development as a biofilm.
+Numerous new treatment advancements are ascending in various districts.
+After comparing different treatment technologies, Vermifiltration was found as one of the new, creative and sustainable innovation.
+It comprises of a natural reactor containing media that filters organic material from sewage.
+It depends on the symbiotic connection amongst earthworms and microorganisms.
+Vermifilters provide an aerobic environment and wet substrate that encourages small scale living beings development as a biofilm.
 Micro-organisms perform biochemical degradation of organic matter present in wastewater, while earthworms expel the unsafe pathogens in wastewater by eating them up.

-6.0 Conclusions
+6. Conclusions

-In the present study survey was done in Delhi area for sewage treatment and disposables.
-Following conclusions are drawn from the study:
+In the present study survey was done in Delhi area for sewage treatment and disposables.Following conclusions are drawn from the study:

-- 1. In Delhi there are a total of 35 STPs (31 -Operational and 4 - Non Operational). - 2.
-Around 3909 million liter per day (MLD) of sewage is being generated in Delhi.
-However, available sewage treatment capacity is only 2940.66 million liter per day. - 3.
-A huge gap between the total sewage generated in Delhi and the sewage that is actually treated was found i.e. 1706.4 million liter per day (MLD). - 4.
-STPs in Delhi are based on ASP, BIO-FAR, EA, Vermifiltration MBBR, OP.
-ISBR and technologies. - 5.
-Vermifiltration was found as one of the new, creative and sustainable innovation for treatment of sewage. - 6.
-STPs based on Vermifiltration technology involves all the three primary, secondary and tertiary forms of treatment.
+1. In Delhi there are a total of 35 STPs (31 - Operational and 4 - Non Operational).

+2. Around 3909 million liter per day (MLD) of sewage is being generated in Delhi.
+However, available sewage treatment capacity is only 2940.66 million liter per day.

+3. A huge gap between the total sewage generated in Delhi and the sewage that is actually treated was found i.e. 1706.4 million liter per day (MLD).

+4. STPs in Delhi are based on ASP, BIO-FAR, EA, MBBR, OP, ISBR and Vermifiltration technologies.

+5. Vermifiltration was found as one of the new, creative and sustainable innovation for treatment of sewage.

+6. STPs based on Vermifiltration technology involves all the three primary, secondary and tertiary forms of treatment.